liuhyzhy0909/DRI-time-series-analysis-inR/README.md

 note: the user must enter the start and stop times of each run that appear in the drx data. see below for an example.

-## Example R code
+Example R code
-#setwd("C:/Users/asus/Desktop/heavy_hauler/Data/130527_C1")
+setwd("C:/Users/asus/Desktop/heavy_hauler/Data/130527_C1")
 setwd("/home/will/R/Data/130602_L1")
-#read in txt file
+Read in txt file
 df <- read.table("130602DRX.txt", skip=29, fill=T, sep=",")

-# here we set the start and stop indices for each run
-start1 <- 3368
-end1 <- 8724
+Here we set the start and stop indices for each run start1 <- 3368 end1 <- 8724
-#start/stop rows for run2
+Start/stop rows for run2
 start2 <- 8753
 end2 <- 15090-5

-# this uses the fact that drx time stamps are correct. this is all kept the same.
-time <- paste(df$V1,df$V2)
-time <- as.POSIXct(time, format="%m/%d/%Y%T")
-clean_data <- data.frame(time,df$V3,df$V4,df$V5,df$V6,df$V7)
+This uses the fact that drx time stamps are correct. this is all kept the same. time <- paste(df$V1,df$V2) time <- as.POSIXct(time, format="%m/%d/%Y%T") clean_data <- data.frame(time,df$V3,df$V4,df$V5,df$V6,df$V7)
 colnames(clean_data)<- c("time","pm1","pm2.5","resp","pm10","total")

-#and see if you're close
+and see if you're close
-#if not start with different values for start1/end1
+if not start with different values for start1/end1 head(drx_run1);tail(drx_run1)
-head(drx_run1);tail(drx_run1)

 Chapter 3 - All Other Sensors